AbhiGowrav/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 # Lab: Get started with lakehouses in Microsoft Fabric

+## Exercise - Create and ingest data with a Microsoft Fabric Lakehouse

 ## Overview

 The foundation of Microsoft Fabric is a Lakehouse, which is built on top of the OneLake scalable storage layer and uses Apache Spark and SQL compute engines for big data processing.
 A